Uveitis

 Why Choose Duke

-Duke’s uveitis specialists have been studying effective treatments for more than 30 years.
-We were instrumental in the development of a new steroid delivery system and were involved in the clinical trials that led to the 2016 FDA approval of the non-steroidal biologic drug Humira (adalimumab) to treat uveitis.
-We continue to actively participate in clinical trials and research to broaden our understanding of uveitis and effective treatments, and you may be a candidate to participate in these clinical trials.
+Duke’s uveitis specialists studied effective treatments for more than 30 years.
+We helped to develop a new steroid delivery system and were involved in the clinical trials that led to the FDA approval of the first biologic drug to treat uveitis.
+We participate in clinical trials and research to broaden our understanding of uveitis and effective treatments.